Remix Raingardens 2.0

 Building on the success of the Remix Raingarden project, which was the winner of the 2022 Fishermans Bend Innovation Challenge and then piloted on Turner Street, this project aims to expand its reach within Fishermans Bend, creating linkages between private and public land to enhance precinct resilience and biodiversity.
 By advocating for an extended treatment chain and bridging gaps between private and public domains, the project seeks to foster a more holistic water management ecosystem.

-FB IDEAs are working with the project team and local stakeholders to implement the first prototype and identify suitable sites for a broader network in the future.
+FB IDEAs are working with the project team and local stakeholders to identify suitable sites for a broader network in the future.
+If you are interested to be involved, please Contact Us.

 Project Lead